-It is important to ensure the requirement of the project on the bolts coating.
-Some projects may be delayed just because of this one little thing (but important) has been missed out of consideration.
+It is important to ensure the requirement of the project on the bolt coating.
+Some projects may be delayed just because this one little thing (but important) has been missed out of consideration.

 Few more related articles for your consideration.

 Guide for Coating Selection for External Bolting to Reduce Corrosion